Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Weight Learning

 The prediction task is, given a set of seed documents whose labels are observed, to infer the remaining document classes by propagating the seed information through the network.
 For each of 20 runs, we split the data sets 50/50 into training and testing partitions, and seed half of each set.
 To predict discrete categories with HL-MRFs we predict the category with the highest predicted value.

 We compare HL-MRFs to discrete MRFs on this task.
-For prediction, we performed 2500 rounds of MC-SAT, of which 500 were burn in.
+For prediction, we performed 2500 rounds of Gibbs sampling, 500 of which were discarded as burn-in.
 We construct both using the same logical rules, which simply encode the tendency for a class to propagate across citations.
-For each category \texttt{"C\_i"}, we have two separate rules for each direction of citation:
+For each category \texttt{"C\_i"}, we have the following two rules, one for each direction of citation.

-We also constrain the atoms of the \texttt{Category/2} predicate to sum to 1.0 for a given document:
+We also constrain the atoms of the \texttt{Category/2} predicate to sum to 1.0 for a given document as follows.

 Table~\ref{tab:classification} lists the results of this experiment.
 HL-MRFs are the most accurate predictors on both data sets.
 Both variants of HL-MRFs are also much faster than discrete MRFs.
-See Table~\ref{tab:timing} for average inference times on five folds.
+See Table~\ref{tab:timing} for average inference times over five folds.